Book today and get 5% discount off the tour price. Find out more

 Etosha is considered one of Africa's finest wildlife reserves, providing sanctuary to thousands of wild animals, including wildebeest, springbok, zebra, kudu, giraffe, lion, cheetah, leopard and elephant.

-We spend day 15 of our lodge safari game viewing in Etosha Park, exploring the western and then eastern sections of the reserve in search of wildlife action.
+We spend day 15 of our lodge safari game viewing in Etosha Park, travelling from the western to the eastern sections of the reserve in search of wildlife action.
+Leaving Etosha via the Von Lindequist Gate near Namutoni, we head to our overnight lodge nearby.

 Overnight at a lodge along the Okavango River (or similar).